nic-dgl104-winter-2024/rrj-mijuanmontalvo/CONTRIBUTING.md

 When I was reviewing the repository documentation to try to resolve issue #4794, I tried to access the **Installation guides** link which is within the [REAADME.md](https://github.com/ushahidi/platform) file located at the root of the repository, however when I click on this link it takes me to a page that has a message that the page was not found "Page not found The page you are looking for doesn't exist." [link](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives)

 Since I found the problem detailed in the previous paragraph, I decided to try to contribute by reporting the problem of this link.
 So I created an issue in the (real) Ushahidi Platform repository, below is a detail of the issue that I uploaded:

-### CONNECT WITH MY EXTERNAL COMMUNITY

-In the ushahidi/Community [gitter](https://app.gitter.im/#/room/#ushahidi_Community:gitter.im) channel I sent a message with the following text:

-"Hello everyone, I am Juan from Ecuador, I good like to know more about Ushahidi, I neve have made a contribution in a project, please could anyone tell me if there is any document where I can see the instructions for contributing in the documentation of this project, thank you very much".

 ### Issue #4846 of Ushahidi Platform (Issue created by me)